ismaelw/laravel-php-latex/README.md

 This package makes entire scaffolding using which you can generate, save or download PDF documents.

+# IMPORTANT NOTE

+I am working on a totally new version of this package.
+Please use the other one instead and help me with my progress by opening issues for every failure you may find.
+You can find the new package here: [ismaelw\LaraTeX](https://github.com/ismaelw/laratex)

 ## Pre-requisites :

 You need to have `texlive-full` program installed on your server.
 This program has tex packages and language libraries which help you generate documents.